Skip to main content

 (f) A law enforcement officer from the local jurisdiction

 (3) Any person designated to receive complaints under this policy who has direct or constructive knowledge of alleged discriminatory or harassing behavior is a mandatory reporter and must take immediate appropriate action to report the behavior to the Title IX coordinator.
-Failure to do so shall result in disciplinary action, up to and including termination of employment.
+Failure to do so shall result in disciplinary action up to and including termination of employment.

 (C) Reporting to an outside agency

-(D) To the extent possible, all information received in connection with the reporting, investigation, and resolution of allegations of sexual misconduct will be treated as confidential, except to the extent it is necessary to disclose information in order to investigate the allegation, take steps to stop, prevent or address the misconduct, resolve the complaint, or when compelled to do so by law.
+(D) Confidentiality - To the extent possible, all information received in connection with the reporting, investigation, and resolution of allegations of sexual misconduct will be treated as confidential, except to the extent it is necessary to disclose information in order to investigate the allegation, take steps to stop, prevent or address the misconduct, resolve the complaint, or when compelled to do so by law.
 All individuals involved in the process should observe the same standard of discretion and respect for the reputation of everyone involved in the process.

 (E) Retaliation